intrpr/jekyll-portfol-test/_projects/3370-sign-to-voice.md

 A significant portion of this course requires self-directed efforts (asychronously working with other teammates) and fairly good command of web-based technologies and learning environments (video creation, salient discussion, and reporting skills; we’ll discuss this more in class).

-This course requires a one-hour per week lab criteria; students should expect to spend at least an hour a week on skill-building exercises in a language laboratory setting.
+**This course requires a one-hour per week lab criteria**; students should expect to spend at least an hour a week on skill-building exercises in a language laboratory setting.

 <p class="text-center">
 {% include button.html link="https://github.com/YoussefRaafatNasry/portfolYOU" text="Learn More" %}